SBA Form 413: How To Fill Out the Personal Financial Statement Form

 What is SBA Form 413?

-- Each owner with at least a 20% stake in the business
+- Owners with 20% equity in the business or more

 - Checking and savings account statements